mroberts1/BOOTSTRA.386/manual/index.md

 This is all probably exorbitantly expensive.
 Back where I'm from, the microchips inside of talking greeting cards are more capable than all this.

 I am surprised but I really shouldn't be.
 What did I expect the programmer's workstation to look like in 1983?
-I guess I'm expected to know how to use the software on the disk labelled "IBM Macro Assembler".
+I guess I'm expected to know how to use the software on the disk labeled "IBM Macro Assembler".

 I don't.

 I've never even touched an original IBM PC.
 I press the space bar.
-Ok, now I have.
+OK, now I have.

 21st century computer programming is nothing like this.
 First of all, I have LLMs and the Internet.
 Second, I'm dealing with abstract objects that I have control and insight into.
 With this, I'm just sending core instructions to the processor.
 I need to have all kinds of opinions simply because nothing is being done for me.
 I've got none of those.